 Refer to "Configuring Authentication" for detailed information about how to configure Enterprise Manager to use the pre-defined providers.

 Using one of the extended authentication modules enables you to take advantage of centralized identity management across the enterprise.
 Doing this allows you to rely on the external identity management system for password security compliance, password changes and resets.
 To create a user in Enterprise Manager with external authentication, you select the ”external” flag upon creation.
 During creation of every new user in Enterprise Manager you are prompted for that users mode of Authentication, via an external Identity store such as Oracle Access Manager (OAM), LDAP or Oracle Internet Directory (OID), or internally via Enterprise Manager Repository.
-The following figure shows the default window which appears during user creation.

 When the account is deleted from the identity management system, it will no longer authenticate in Enterprise Manager but still needs to be manually removed.
 Ideally, a script or job could be run to remove the user from Enterprise Manager once removed from the identity management system.